 Nordic Pocket Chainsaw

-Since it’s 32 inches long, you’ll be able to stand a good distance away from whatever tree of log you’re working on.
-This makes working with the Sportsman Pocket Chainsaw a good option for people who are most concerned about safety.
+Since it’s 36 inches long, you’ll be able to stand a good distance away from whatever tree of log you’re working on.
+This makes working with the Nordic Pocket Chainsaw a good option for people who are most concerned about safety.

-There are two links between each of the Sportsman Pocket Chainsaw’s heat-treated steel teeth.
-While the teeth cut bi-directionally, you might experience a bit of unintentional binding when using the Sportsman on harder pieces of wood.
+There are two links between each of the heat-treated carbon steel teeth.
+While the teeth cut bi-directionally, you might experience a bit of unintentional binding when using the Nordic on harder pieces of wood.

-Manufacturers recommend using a 5 x 32 inch chainsaw file for sharpening.
+Manufacturers recommend using a 11/64″ inch chainsaw file for sharpening.
 Unfortunately, a sharpening file is not included with this saw.

-Beginning campers can’t go wrong with the Sportsman Pocket Chainsaw.
+Beginning campers can’t go wrong with the Nordic Pocket Chainsaw.
 This lightweight, affordable, and powerful chainsaw is safe, affordable, and extremely easy to carry around on a camping trip.
-Our top tip for best pocket chainsaw.

 PROs